-Call now to book a free introductory Flute or Piccolo lesson
+Call now to book a free introductory Flute, Piccolo, Clarinet, or Saxophone lesson

 Some students are visual learners and some are auditory learners.
-A Sharp’s flute and piccolo lessons have the aptitude to custom tailor your flute lessons to best fit your abilities.
-Best of all, you will learn how to play flute or piccolo while learning your favourite songs.
-This will make your flute journey a fun journey :)
+A Sharp’s woodwind and reed lessons have the aptitude to custom tailor your music lessons to best fit your abilities.
+Best of all, you will learn how to play your instrument while learning your favourite songs.
+This will make your musical journey a fun journey :)

 For the beginner Flute student: